salmanrjs/Subs/README.md

-# subs – Subdomain Enumeration Tool v1.0
+# Subs – Subdomain Enumeration Tool v1.0

 subs is a simple command-line tool written in Python.
 It finds subdomains using a wordlist, checks DNS, then checks the website status.
 The tool only shows useful results.